|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 Coordination for Reuse Projects

 Several state agencies are involved in reuse.
-In order to effectively coordinate the states reuse program, the DEP, the PSC, and the five water management districts formed the Reuse Coordinating Committee in 1992.
-Today, the Department of Health (DOH), the Department of Community Affairs (DCA), and the Florida Department of Agriculture & Consumer Services (DACS) also sit on the committee.
-The committee meets regularly to coordinate reuse related activities and to promote communication between the member agencies.
+In order to effectively coordinate the states reuse program, the DEP, the PSC, and the five water management districts formed the Reuse Coordinating Group in 1992.
+Today, the Department of Health (DOH), the Department of Community Affairs (DCA), and the Florida Department of Agriculture & Consumer Services (DACS) also also members of the group.
+The groupe meets regularly to coordinate reuse related activities and to promote communication between the member agencies.

 In 1991, the DEP, in cooperation with the five water management districts and the PSC, published the Guidelines for Preparation of Reuse Feasibility Studies for Applicants Having Responsibility for Wastewater Management in order to define the contents of reuse feasibility studies for cities, counties, and other entities required to prepare them.

-Below is a list of Reuse Coordinating Committee members.
+Below is a list of Reuse Coordinating Group members.

 DEP/Water Management District Coordination The DEP issues permits for domestic wastewater treatment facilities potential sources of reclaimed water.
 The water management districts issue consumptive use permits to users of water potential users of reclaimed water.
 Coordination is needed to ensure that Florida takes advantage of opportunities to match potential reclaimed water sources with potential customers.
 As a result, representatives of the permitting programs in the six DEP districts meet regularly with their counterparts in the five water management districts to better coordinate permitting activities of reuse projects in Florida.

 2600 Blair Stone Road M.S.
 3500